WARNING WARNING WARNING

 - Isabelle Guyon is program co-chair of the NIPS 2016 conference.

-- Balazs Kégl, Cécile Germain and Isabelle Guyon co-organized the Higgs Boson Machine Learning Challenge, most attended ML challenge ever.
+- Balazs Kégl, Cécile Germain and Isabelle Guyon co-organized the The Higgs boson: A Machine Learning Challenge, most attended ML challenge on Kaggle at the time.

 - Best paper award in GECCO 2015 - Genetic Programming, Memetic Semantic Genetic Programming Robin Ffrancon and Marc Schoenauer